NirajBhattarai/UniversalAssetNegotitian/README.md

-# Hedera Multi-Agent System
+# Carbon Credit Multi-Agent Trading System

-A sophisticated multi-agent system powered by Hedera Agent Kit and Google A2A protocol for automated asset negotiation, verification, and settlement across multiple domains including travel, finance, and digital assets.
+A sophisticated multi-agent system powered by Hedera Agent Kit and Google A2A protocol for automated carbon credit negotiation, verification, and settlement.

 ## 🎯 Project Overview

-This system demonstrates a universal multi-agent architecture where specialized agents can negotiate, coordinate, and execute complex transactions using the A2A (Agent-to-Agent) protocol.
-The system showcases real-time agent communication, blockchain integration with Hedera, and a modern web interface for user interaction.
+This system demonstrates a carbon credit focused multi-agent architecture where specialized agents can negotiate, coordinate, and execute carbon credit transactions using the A2A (Agent-to-Agent) protocol.
+The system showcases real-time agent communication, blockchain integration with Hedera, and a modern web interface for carbon credit trading.

 ## 🏗️ System Architecture